Shiyan-Sha/Shiyan-Sha.github.io/_pages/Activities.md

   <div class="col-sm-9" style="flex: 1; padding-left: 0;">
     <div>
       <div class="title"><strong>The Joint Workshop of Peking University, The University of Hong Kong, and South China University of Technology</strong></div>
+      <i>We engaged in extensive discussions during the joint summer camp, exploring the education and future of urban planning and landscape architecture.
+Additionally, we shared our visions for the development and future of Chinese cities.</i>
     </div>
     <div><strong><i style="color:#7b5aa6">Aug 2024</i></strong></div>
     <div class="links">